TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 While the door to this room from the public chambers is locked, the door to the kitchen is unlocked.

+> This tidy room is for both work and rest.
+There's a narrow bed on one side.
+A
-> A set of keys are on the desk.
+> window provides a little light to the room.
+A small desk has a set of keys on
->
-> A large wash tub filled with water has a purple cloak draped over it.
+> it.
+A large wash tub filled with pinkish water has a purple cloak draped over
+> the side.

-The keys will open the doors to the council members rooms.
+The keys on the desk will open the doors to the council members rooms.

-The purple cloak is Maiele's with a wine stain -
+The purple cloak is Maiele's with a wine stain - the stain is barely out of it.

 #### 6. Elder Ilphas's room